LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Novel LiDAR View Synthesis

-Novel view synthesis of LiDAR sensors aims to render an object or scene from an arbitrary new viewpoint given a set of existing observations acquired from other viewpoints.
+\mypara{Problem definition.} Novel LiDAR view synthesis aims to render an object or scene from an arbitrary new viewpoint given a set of existing observations acquired from other viewpoints.
 Formally, given a set $\mathcal{D} = \{(P_i, G_i)\}$, where $P_i$ is the LiDAR pose and $G_i$ is the corresponding observed point cloud, we aim to define a rendering function $f$ that can generate a new point cloud from an arbitrary new pose $P'$, i.e., $G' = f_{\mathcal{D}}(P')$.
-The generated point cloud should be evaluated w.r.t. the associated ground-truth one in three aspects: i) absolute geometric error; ii) point distribution similarity; and iii) realism of point attributes such as intensity value.
-To produce accurate and realistic novel LiDAR views, we draw inspiration from the NeRF formalism.
-We therefore first review image-based NeRF below.